kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-`generateTransaction` expects three parameters: the destination public address, the amount of Kin, a memo (can be empty) and the amount of Fee.
+Method `generateTransaction` requires four parameters: the destination public address, the amount of Kin, a memo (can be empty) and the amount of Fee.

-The `memo` parameter can be up to 21 characters and developers are free to enter any information that is useful to them, for instance to specify an order number.
-The appId is automatically added to the memo field.
+The `memo` parameter is a UTF-8 string with 21 bytes dedicated to developer use.
+Developers are free to enter any information that is useful to them, for instance to specify an order number.
+The `appId` is automatically added to the memo field.

 ## Send Kin with a whitelist transaction

-A whitelist of pre-approved Kin apps have their fee waived.
+A preapproved list of Kin apps have their fee waived.
 When sending
-transactions for an app that is whitelisted, an additional step is
+transactions for an app that is Whitelisted, an additional step is
-necessary to sign the transaction envelope with a whitelist service.
+necessary have the transaction signed by a whitelist service.

 The steps are thus the following:

 - Build the transaction request, which returns a `TransactionEnvelope` object if successful
-- `WhitelistEnvelope` creates a whitelist envelope passing the generated envelope and the network Id of the client
+- Create a `WhitelistEnvelope`, passing the generated envelope and the network ID of the client
-- `signWhitelistTransaction` signs the whitelist envelope by sending it to a specific whitelist service.
+- Use `signWhitelistTransaction` to send the envelope to a whitelist service for authorization.
 Another `TransactionEnvelope` object is returned if the call is successful
-- Send the request, which returns a `TransactionId` if successful
+- Send the whitelisted request to a Horizon server, which returns a `TransactionId` if successful

 ```swift
 /**